Priya13792/Docker-/README.md

 [What is Docker and Docker Container?](https://www.simplilearn.com/tutorials/docker-tutorial).

-Or, let’s understand what exactly containerization is in this [Docker for beginners tutorial] (https://intellipaat.com/blog/tutorial/devops-tutorial/docker-tutorial/).
+Or, let’s understand what exactly containerization is in this [Docker for beginners tutorial](https://intellipaat.com/blog/tutorial/devops-tutorial/docker-tutorial/).